dimitrismallis/dimitrismallis.github.io/_pages/about.md

 ### Research

 During my PhD, I concentrated on learning with minimal manual supervision through _self-supervised_ and _semi-supervised learning_, specifically for the tasks of _landmark detection_ and _human pose estimation_.
-Later, I also looked into deep learning based recommender systems and _click through rate_ prediction.
+Later, I also looked into deep learning based recommender systems and the problem of _click-through-rate (CTR)_ prediction.
 My current focus in on 3D vision, and its application towards accelerating _parametric computer-aided design (CAD)_.